Multiple change-point detection for Poisson point processes: Introduction

-\paragraph{Outline.} We present the model in Section \ref{sec:ModelPP}.
+We present the model in Section \ref{sec:ModelPP}.
 Next, the optimization procedure for a given number of segments is described in Section \ref{sec:GeneralCP} and the admissible contrasts are discussed in Section \ref{sec:ContrastPP}.
-The extension of the methodology to marked Poisson processes is explained in Section \ref{sec:MPP}.
+This methodology is first extended to marked Poisson processes in Section \ref{sec:MPP} and to Hawkes(-like) processes in Section \ref{sec:HP}.
 Section \ref{sec:selection} presents the proposed procedure for selecting the number of segments.
 Numerical experiments on synthetic data are presented in Section \ref{sec:simu} and the use of the whole methodology is illustrated on earth science datasets in Section \ref{sec:application}.
+The proposed method has been implemented in a R package \texttt{CptPointProcess}, which is available at \url{github.com/Elebarbier/CptPointProcess}.
+Some elements of proofs are given in Section \ref{app:proofs}.